Mona Dworkin Deserving of Reverence.jpg

 Change Comes Slowly.16x20.2020 .jpg

 Change Comes Slowly, 16x20, 2020 Change Comes Slowly is a mixed media painting about racism yesterday and today.
-White America holding people of color down by instituting laws that do not allow people to get ahead.
-White America inflicting their values on others.
+White America inflicting their values and instituting laws that do not allow black people to succeed.

 Spiritual Warrior .24x36 2021. .jpg